 However this comes at a performance cost, as the size of the Rational number representation must grow accordingly.
 Figures 4.7 a) and b) were obtained by repeatedly resetting the document, scaling, and adding a fixed number of Bézier curves.
 It appears that the GMP representation increases memory usage linearly, with the speed decreasing faster than linear.
-The mpfr-1024 number representation performs much better in terms of a static memory usage and speed; however as discussed in Section 4.2.1, due to the fixed precision it cannot represent detail seperated by a truly arbitrary distance.
+The mpfr-1024 number representation performs much better in terms of a fixed memory usage and a slower increase in time taken; however as discussed in Section 4.2.1, due to the fixed precision it cannot represent detail seperated by a truly arbitrary distance.